indiqusdocs/yntraa/docs/Subscribers/ResettingPassword.md

     - Make sure the password includes at least one uppercase letter, one lowercase letter, one number, one special character, and is 8–15 characters long.
 5. **Confirm New Password**: Re-enter the same password in the second input field to confirm it.
 6. **(Optional) Sign Out of Other Devices**:
-    - There is a checkbox for "Sign out from other devices"
+    - There is a checkbox for **Sign out from other devices**
     - Checked by default — uncheck it if you want to stay signed in elsewhere.
-7. **Submit the Form**: Click the orange "Submit" button to save your new password.
+7. **Submit the Form**: Click the orange **Submit** button to save your new password.
 Once submitted successfully, you should be able to log in with your new credentials.

 ![forgotpassword4](img/forgotpassword4.png)